Fliplet/fliplet-cli/docs/API/helpers/dynamic-components.md

 # Dynamic components

 Helpers can be dropped into what we refer as "dynamic components".
-These include the Dynamic container and List repeater components.
+These include the **Dynamic container** and **Repeater** components.
 Such components supports reactive data binding between the source of the data and the helpers you build.

 To support reactive data communication between the two, you must add the `supportsDynamicContext: true` property to your helper configuration: